This integration is available starting from Pro plan.

 This plugin allows you to:

-Launch Adobe XD, proceed to the main menu and open Plugins > Discover plugins.
+Launch Adobe XD and open Plugins > Discover plugins.

 Next, switch to the Browse tab, type "lokalise" into the search bar and press